FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_data_model_overview.md

 - Technical parameters
     associated with the file

-Prior to creating new data flows with {{< TransferCFT/componentshortname  >}}, you should first familiarize yourself with a few key terms and concepts.
+Prior to creating new data flows with Transfer CFT{{< TransferCFT/componentshortname  >}}, you should first familiarize yourself with a few key terms and concepts.
 This topic introduces the partner definitions, network and protocol concepts, and basic send and receive command parameters.

 <span id="Defining_partners__Start_here"></span><span id="CFTPART___Definition_of_a_Partner"></span>

-## What is a {{< TransferCFT/componentshortname  >}} partner?
+## What is a Transfer CFT{{< TransferCFT/componentshortname  >}} partner?

-In {{< TransferCFT/componentshortname  >}} a partner is
-a logical entity such as a bank, a government agency, or trading partner, which can be the origin or destination of a data exchange, and corresponds to a remote file transfer controller.
+In Transfer CFT{{< TransferCFT/componentshortname  >}} a partner is a logical entity such as a bank, a government agency, or trading partner, which can be the origin or destination of a data exchange, and corresponds to a remote file transfer controller.